 Maggie Clinton joined the Middlebury faculty in fall 2009.
 She received her BA from Wesleyan University and her MA and PhD from New York University.
 Her teaching interests include modern Chinese and East Asian history, historical globalization, and social theory.
-Her research focuses on modern Chinese social and intellectual history.
-She is currently revising a book manuscript, Revolutionary Nativism: Fascism and Culture in China, 1925-1937, is under contract with Duke University Press) examines the cultural politics of far right nationalists in China on the eve of World War II.
+Her first book, Revolutionary Nativism: Fascism and Culture in China, 1925-1937, is under contract with Duke University Press) examines the cultural politics of far right nationalists in China on the eve of World War II.
 By engaging with visual and written materials, the book assesses the violence that attended Chinese fascist efforts to cast Confucianism as the exclusive core of the nation’s “native culture” and to cement this culture to a corporatist developmentalism.
 Her second book project on Chinese engagements with U.S. military and corporate power during the nineteenth and twentieth centuries, focusing on the environmental, social, and cultural dimensions of oil marketing and prospecting in China from the late nineteenth century through the end of the Maoist period.
-Clinton’s work has been supported by the American Council of Learned Societies/Andrew W. Mellon Foundation, Fulbright IIE, the Blakemore-Freeman Foundation, and the New York University Graduate School of Arts and Sciences.
+Clinton’s work has been supported by the American Council of Learned Societies/Andrew W. Mellon Foundation, Fulbright IIE, the Blakemore-Freeman Foundation, the Center for Chinese Studies (Taipei), and the Middlebury College Ada Howe Kent fund.

 Courses offered in the past four years.